casualcore/casual/middleware/administration/documentation/cli/gateway.operation.md

             -lg, --list-groups [0..1]
                  list all outbound groups

-      --legend [0..1]
-           show legend for the output of the supplied option

-           Documentation and description for abbreviations and acronyms used as columns in output

-           The following options has legend:

-         SUB OPTIONS:

-            --list-connections [0..1]
-                 list legend for --list-connections

       --state [0..1]  (json, toml, yaml, xml, line) [0..1] prints state in the provided format to stdout